kentor/www.kentor.dev/posts/2016-05-30-node-js-hot-reloading-development.md

 Be creative with what you can do with such a system, and let me know what you come up with!
-Like I said, I’m using it as a static site generator with React and live reloading, and I’ll show how I do it in my next post.
+Like I said, I’m using it as a static site generator with React and live reloading, and it's been working pretty well.

 [d]: https://www.npmjs.com/package/dependency-graph
 [f]: http://fredkschott.com/post/2014/06/require-and-the-module-system/